Gwennap: Copper and tin mining

 Mining rapidly transformed the landscape.
 Consolidated Mines alone had nineteen engine houses for pumping, winding and crushing: the red waste rock from deep underground lay strewn about the moors and the valleys constantly echoed to the roar of the 'stamps'.
 Another visible sign of industrialisation was the construction of mineral tramways which transported copper ore and Welsh coal to and from coastal ports more efficiently than packs of mules.
 In 1809 a horse-drawn tramway was constructed between Portreath and Scorrier which was later extended to Poldice and Crofthandy.
 This was followed by the building of the Redruth-Chasewater Railway in 1824 running from Pedn-an-Drea and Wheal Buller, Redruth to Devoran.

 Mining reached its technical apogee in Gwennap in the 1840s with the installation of the first ever man engine in Britain at Tresavean Mine; but the nature of the area's geology, which had bestowed such wealth, eventually proved its downfall.
 In the nearby Camborne-Redruth district, rich deposits of tin were found below the copper.
 In Gwennap no such deposits were found and when low prices caused the collapse of the copper market in the 1860s, many mines were forced to close or amalgamate.
 Consolidated and United were incorporated into Clifford Amalgamated mine.
 Many of the mines that continued or went over to tin production could not survive the rising cost of coal and the fluctuations of mineral prices, causing a second wave of closures in the mid-1870s.

 Few mines survived the troubled times of the late 19th century, but Tresavean was one success story.
 Brought back to life as a tin mine in 1908 it was the second deepest mine in Cornwall at 2660 ft when it closed in 1928.
 Other mines that were resurrected in the 20th century include Wheal Gorland, worked for tungsten before the World War I, Wheal Busy, Mount Wellington, Whiteworks, Poldice, Parc an Chy, and Wheal Jane.
 The last mine to work commercially was South Crofty Mine at Pool near Redruth which ceased operation in March 1998 bringing to a close over 2,000 years of mining in the Gwennap area.

+Cornish wrestling

+There were Cornish wrestling tournaments, for prizes, held in Gwennap Pit and at the Gwennap Graveyard.